thiagolocatelli/android-uitableview/README.md

 ### TODO list

 * Hability to let the user define the custom layout for the item
+* Hability to create Items that expand/collapse a set of items

 ## Other Android Libraries